wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 applicable to all `TraceStep` instances alike, and was no longer coupled with `TraceLocal`.
 Good!
 Nicely done!

-What's more, this commit cleverly found a concept that describes both `TraceLocal` and the various operations in reference counting, such as "mark grey", "scan black", etc.  It was **"TraceStep"**.
+More over, this commit cleverly found a concept that describes both `TraceLocal` and the various operations in reference counting, such as "mark grey", "scan black", etc.  It was **"TraceStep"**.
 Intuitively, all of them were steps of tracing.